puffsun/gowiki/README.md

+### Basic Go web application

-### The code follow this tutorual: https://golang.org/doc/articles/wiki/
+The code follow this tutorual: https://golang.org/doc/articles/wiki/, you can get a taste of Go web programming from it.

 Before starting this tutorual, you should know basic of software programming, and get Go up and running.